With flu season in our midst it is crucial that you keep yourself up to date on information about the flu and flu shots.

-Fact: This year the annual flu vaccine includes four strains of the virus that are predicted to be active.
+Fact: The annual flu vaccine usually includes four strains of the virus that are predicted to be active.
 However, should you be exposed to a type of flu not included in the shot, you could still get sick.

 3. Flu Myth: The flu vaccine will give you the flu.

 Fact: The flu vaccine does not contain the live virus.
 It cannot give you the flu.

 4. Flu Myth: I do not need the flu vaccine every year.

 Fact: The body’s immune response from vaccination declines over time, so an annual vaccine is needed for optimal protection.

 5. Flu Myth: People with egg allergies cannot get a flu shot.

 Fact: Although most FDA-approved flu shots (and one nasal spray flu vaccine) are made using egg-based technology, allergic interactions are very rare, and the CDC says anyone with a history of egg allergies can still get vaccinated.
 There are also two egg-free vaccines now available.